Everton U21s 4 - 1 Lower Breck

 A clever lobbed cross almost caught out Barnsley when it smacked the face of the bar above his head before Gomez slid in rather hard and was shown a second yellow card.

-Despite being down to 10 men, Issac Heath released Braiden Graham (87') who danced his way past two defenders and slotted in the last goal that would seal the win and cap off an impressive second-half team performance.
+Despite being down to 10 men, Issac Heath released Braiden Graham (87') down the left and he danced his way past two defenders and slotted in the last goal that would seal the win and cap off an impressive second-half team performance.

 You can watch the full game on this YouTube link.